 • Crackers or Flatbreads – I absolutely love Roland Foods Toasted Everything Flatbread Crackers.
 These flatbread crackers are coated with a savory blend of garlic, onion, sesame, poppy, and caraway seeds, adding another layer of flavor that pairs perfectly with this cool, tangy, and briny dip.
 They are crisp, flavorful, with a perfect thickness for picking up this thick dip.

 • Crudités – Just a fancy way of saying raw vegetables.
-Serve with carrot sticks, Persian cucumbers, sliced bell peppers, snap peas, or tomatoes for a healthier dipping option.
+Serve with carrot sticks, celery, Persian cucumbers, sliced bell peppers, snap peas, or tomatoes for a healthier dipping option.

 up close shot of the dip with the everything flatbread crackers in the bowl.